George P. Putnam: 1920s and 1930s business interests

-In July 1927 Putnam was responsible for the blockbuster publication of "WE", Charles Lindbergh's autobiographical account of his early life and his Orteig Prize winning non-stop transatlantic solo flight from New York to Paris in May of that year.
+In July 1927 Putnam was responsible for the blockbuster publication of "WE", Charles Lindbergh's autobiographical account of his early life and his Orteig Prize-winning non-stop transatlantic solo flight from New York to Paris in May of that year.
 The book was one of the most successful non-fiction titles of all time, selling more than 650,000 copies in less than a year and earning its author over $250,000.

 In 1927, Putnam's wife, Dorothy Binney, traveled to South America and began a long, well-chronicled affair with George Weymouth, a man 19 years her junior; Putnam would leave Binney two years later.
 Many thought that Putnam had left his first wife for Amelia Earhart, although for Binney, it was her own ticket out of an unhappy marriage.

-In 1930, the various Putnam heirs voted to merge the family's publishing firm with Minton, Balch & Co., which became the majority stockholders.
+In 1930, the various Putnam heirs voted to merge the family's publishing firm with Minton, Balch & Co., becoming the majority stockholders.
 Putnam resigned from his position as secretary of G. P. Putnam's Sons and joined New York publishers Brewer & Warren as vice president.

 A significant event in Putnam's personal and business life occurred in 1928, before the merger.
 Because of his reputation for working with Lindbergh, he was contacted by Amy Phipps Guest, a wealthy American living in London, who wanted to sponsor the first-ever flight by a woman across the Atlantic Ocean.

 Guest asked Putnam to find a suitable candidate, and he eventually came up with the then-unknown aviator, Amelia Earhart.
 As it turned out, they shared many common interests: hiking, swimming, camping, riding, tennis and golf.
-When Putnam first met Earhart he was still married to Binney.
-After she completed her flight across the Atlantic, Putnam offered to help Earhart write a book about it, following the formula he had established with Lindbergh in the writing of "WE".
+When Putnam first met Earhart, he was still married to Binney.
+After Earhart completed her flight across the Atlantic, Putnam offered to help her write a book about it, following the formula he had established with Lindbergh in the writing of "WE".
 The resulting Earhart book was 20 Hrs.
 40 Min.
 (1928).

 When they began writing, Putnam invited Earhart to live in his home, because he felt it would make the process easier.
 Shortly after, Binney left for South America.
 Putnam and Binney divorced in 1929.
 Putnam had undertaken to promote Earhart in a campaign that included lecture tours and mass-market endorsements for luggage, Lucky Strike cigarettes (this caused image problems for her, and McCall's magazine retracted an offer) and other products.